pkdone/sharded-mongodb-docker/README.md

   * 3 `mongod` processes for the _configdb_ replica set
   * 2 `mongos` router processes

-All the containers are visible to each other on the same _internal_ network.
-Once running, the MongoDB cluster is accessible directly from your workstation, via the `localhost` forwarded ports `27107` & `27108` which connect to each of the two `mongos` processes respectively.
+All the containers are visible to each other on the same internal network.
+Once running, the MongoDB cluster is accessible directly from your workstation via the localhost forwarded ports 27107 & 27108 , which connect to each of the two mongos processes, respectively.

-The first time you execute the command to build and run the containers, it take a couple of minutes to download all the base Docker images.
-When executed the second and subsequent times, the containers will normally come up in less than 5 seconds.
+The first time you execute the command to build and run the containers, it takes a few minutes to download all the base Docker images.
+The containers will normally come up in less than 5 seconds when the command is executed the second and subsequent times.

 ## Prerequisites